When is Ioka vs ‘Scrappy’ Ramirez?

 Ioka vs ‘Scrappy’ Ramirez stats

-John ‘Scrappy’ Ramirez would make his way to the ring with an unblemished record of 12 wins and 0 draws, with 8 of those by knock out.
+John ‘Scrappy’ Ramirez would make his way to the ring with a record of 13 wins, 1 loss and 0 draws, with 9 of those wins by knock out.

 Ioka has a height advantage of 1 inch over Ramirez.